Who Was Jacob Riis?

 'How the Other Half Lives'

 Riis’ unflinching photos appeared in books, newspapers and magazines, and before long they were used as tools for social reform.
 In 1890, Riis’ book of social criticism, How the Other Half Lives, was published, and perusing its pages proved to be an eye-opening experience for the reader.

 The book presented statistics about New York’s poverty and contained drawings of the photos from Riis’ unending tour of the city’s worst slums.
 Riis said that his motivation for presenting such a dark tableau was “that every man’s experience ought to be worth something to the community from which he drew it, no matter what that experience may be.”

-The book was an instant success and had an immediate impact.
-Police Commissioner Theodore Roosevelt, intent on improving life in New York, famously say to Riis, “I have read your book, and I have come to help.”
+How the Other Half Lives was an instant success and had an immediate impact.
+Police Commissioner Theodore Roosevelt, intent on improving life in New York, famously said to Riis, “I have read your book, and I have come to help.”
 Together Riis and Roosevelt walked around New York, with Riis showing the future president the deplorable conditions in which so many people lived.
 Roosevelt was moved to close the worst of the city’s police lodging houses, which he described as “simply tramp lodging-houses,” and demanded that city officials pass the first significant legislation to improve the state of affairs in immigrant neighborhoods.